lfost42/BrailleSymbols/README.md

 ## OPEN REQUIREMENTS

+MVP
-MVP: A dashboard that authenticated users can search, create, update, and delete records from the Special Symbols database administered by the BrailleSymbolsAPI.
-FosterPi API provides authentication using Linkedin OAuth 2.0.
+- A dashboard that allows authenticated users can search, create, update, and delete records from the Special Symbols database through the BrailleSymbolsAPI.
+- FosterPi API provides authentication using Linkedin OAuth 2.0.

+PLANNED UPDATES
+- Create a service that scrapes symbols from the iceb database
+- Create a service that adds uniqe symbols to the database
+- Create a service that sorts symbols into ascii-braille order

 ## USER INTERFACE
 A dashboard that allowed CRUD operations on records in teh Braille Special Symbols database.